 If one has a yidam such as Seng-gé Dongma—the lion-headed dakini who has enormous sagging breasts – how can one visualise this yidam if one finds such a form repulsive in everyday life?
 Unless we can appreciate the sensuous glory and power of such a woman in everyday life – how can we approach Seng-gé Dongma with pure vision?

-If one has a yidam such as Dorje Tröllö—the crazy wisdom manifestation of Padmasambhava who has a copious belly—how can one self-arise as such a yidam?
+If one has a yidam such as Dorje Tröllö—the Wisdom-chaos manifestation of Padmasambhava who has a copious belly—how can one self-arise as such a yidam?
 If we revile our own forms – and we happen to have forms similar to Dorje Tröllö, how can we have devotion to Dorje Tröllö?

 How can one arise as a female yidam if one has prejudice against women?
 How can one arise as a male yidam if one is prejudiced against men?